Movement of dogs, cats and ferrets from countries outside the EU where the rabies situation is not under control

 The animal must be microchipped and at least 12 weeks old to receive the primary vaccination.
 The animal must be microchipped before the rabies vaccination in order for the vaccination to be valid.
 If the animal is already microchipped, the microchip must be read before the vaccine is given.

-The details of the vaccination must be entered into the animal’s passport or veterinary certificate and it must be stated that the microchip has been implanted and/or read no later than the same day as the vaccine is given.
+The details of the vaccination must be entered into the animal’s passport or health certificate and it must be stated that the microchip has been implanted and/or read no later than the same day as the vaccine is given.

 After the primary vaccination, you must wait 21 days before travelling with the animal.